ZVengin/Paper-Review/Image_Caption_Summary.md

   - models training with MLE objective tend to generate  repeated and boring captions since it encourage the model to use n-grams appeared in training samples
   - previous works focus on fidelity and ignore other qualities like natural and diversity
   - conventional evaluation metrics tend to favor safe but restrictive way.
 Under these metrics, sentences that contain matched n-grams would get substantially higher scores than those using variant expressions
+  - on certain metrics, many models has surpass human
 - Contributions:
   - extend GAN to caption generation